 Keeping in contact:

 - Mail Chimp: Scheduling newsletters ahead of time means less work at month end.
 Include links for registering for group lessons & events in your studio makes it easy for parents to interact with you.
-While there are other options, I like the Mail Chimp app better for functionality &, if you have a boutique studio, the pricing is great.
-If you have a larger studio, then you may want to consider a different provider.

 - FaceTime/Skype: This is the ONLY way I handle sick students & dangerous road conditions.
 Rather than reschedule, we can have lesson at the regular time!